msalemor/sk-rag-pattern/README.md

 #### 1.3 Text vectorization and storage

 During the final stage, the `ingestion` application sends a POST request to the server's `/api/gpt/memory` endpoint.
-This endpoint takes the chunk of text it has received, vectorizes the text using ADA's OpenAI endpoint, and finally stores the text chunk and vector in a vector database.
+This endpoint takes the chunk of text it has received, vectorizes the text using the OpenAI `ADA` endpoint, and finally stores the text chunk and vector in a vector database.
+It is important to understand that the prompt is augmented with the text chunks and not the vectors.
+The vectors are used to find the relevant chunks.

 <hr/>